 of my love and I wanted to stick them together again.

-Instead, I think about the stomachs of young boys knots with barbed wire.
+Instead, I think about the stomachs of young boys, knotted with wire–iron and barbed.
 There are too many hormones in the milk they drink.
 Nobody bothered to nourish the cows.
 They were too busy caught up in period cramps.
 Pointless cycles of (un)reproduction.

 Narcotic.
 Narco.
 That which has a tranquillising effect.
 Lorde on her new album singing in that sugary octave leap: the rush at the beginning.
 None of us can sleep without pills, without sex, without ASMR videos.
 These soothing colours and shapes; the ambient drag of background music, distorting our sense of imploding foreground, dissipating those ugly memories of time and space.
 All is levelled, all is darkness.
 We crave oblivion.
 Sometimes stranger, sometimes easy.
 We flirt with the past, have this mild addiction to nostalgia.
 We’re just looking for things to transcend with.